-When you get prescription drugs through our plan, we send you a summary called the Part D Explanation of Benefits.
-We call it the Part D EOB for short.
-The Part D EOB has more information about the drugs you take.
-The Part D EOB includes:
+When you get prescription drugs through our plan, we send you a summary called the Explanation of Benefits.
+We call it the EOB for short.
+The EOB is not a bill.
+The EOB has more information about the drugs you take.
+The EOB includes:

 - Information for the month.
-The summary tells what prescription drugs you got.
+The summary tells what prescription drugs you got for the previous month.
 It shows the total drug costs, what we paid, and what you and others paying for you paid. - Year-to-date information.
 This is your total drug costs and total payments made since January 1. - Drug price information.
-This is the total price of the drug and the percentage change in the drug price since the first fill. - Lower cost alternatives.
+This is the total price of the drug and any percentage change in the drug price since the first fill. - Lower cost alternatives.
 When available, they appear in the summary below your current drugs.
 You can talk to your prescriber to find out more.